mikepurvis/ros-install-osx/README.md

 For homebrew, see the following: https://gist.github.com/mxcl/1173223

-If you take these steps, obviously also remove your ROS workspace and start this process over from scratch as well.
+If you take these steps, obviously also remove your ROS workspace and start the install process over from scratch as well.
+Finally, audit your `$PATH` variable to ensure that when you run `python`, you're getting Homebrew's `python`.